-[Section 11B inserted by No. 20 of 1999 s.
+[Section 11B inserted: No. 20 of 1999 s.
 8.]

 11C.
 Consultation

 Where it is proposed that an order be made under section 11A, the Minister must, before the order is made, consult with any licensee who will be materially affected by the proposed order.